 - Use a garden fork or spade to loosen the soil and gently lift up and expose the sweet potatoes.
 Handle them with care, gently removing attached soil clumps.
 Don't rub the skin or wash roots prior to storing indoors.

 - If the vines are exposed to frost, dig the roots immediately because decay in dead vines passes down to the roots.
 If immediate digging isn’t possible, cut away vines and throw loose soil over the rows to protect the sweet potatoes from the cold.
-Temperatures below 55 degrees F can cause chilling injury.
+Soil temperatures below 50 degrees F. can cause chilling injury.

 Curing, storage, and preservation of sweet potatoes

 - Commercial growers cure their sweet potatoes in special rooms at 85 degrees F. and 80% to 90% relative humidity (RH) for 5 to 10 days.
 Curing causes the conversion of starch to sugar and helps to heal cuts that could lead to rots.
 The roots are then stored for 6-8 weeks at 55 to 60 degrees F. to further increase the sugar content.

 - Duplicating this process would be very difficult for home gardeners!
 You can at least partially cure the roots by leaving them on a porch or other covered outdoor location (or in a garage) for a week or so.
 This works best if you harvest in September when temperature and humidity are still relatively high.

 - Spreading the roots out on a screen in a single layer is best.

 - If curing outdoors, be sure to protect them from rain and animals.

 - Then move the roots to a cool, dry basement, if possible, and store them through the winter in boxes, bins, or baskets, lined with newspaper that allow for good air movement.
 The sugar content will slowly increase in storage.
 Roots store best at 55° to 60°F at 85% - 90% RH.